catherinn/dsti-bigdata-2023-spring/08.stream-processing/index.md

 - Distributed **stream processing engines**:
   - Exactly-once, fault-tolerant processing
-  - Aggregations, event-time windows
+  - Aggregations, event-time windows a socket - but limited, as we don't want single point of failure it is fast, compared to other messaging queues
 ## Apache Kafka: Functionalities

 A **distributed streaming platform**.
 From [Kafka web site](https://kafka.apache.org/):